-Businesses are employing hyperautomation, which is a structured approach to quickly automate as many processes and workflows as possible.
-In customer service, the goal of hyperautomation is to ultimately improve customer experience (CX), increase operational efficiencies, and reduce costs.
+In any case, the goal of Contact Center Automation is to ultimately improve customer experience (CX), increase operational efficiencies, and reduce costs.

-The contact center is core to the success of the business, and it’s undergoing the transformation brought on by hyperautomation.
-In a recent session at the Gartner 2021 Application Innovation & Business Solutions Summit, Magnus Revang, a VP analyst at Gartner, discussed how to build a toolkit of technologies to succeed with hyperautomation.
+The contact center is core to the success of any business, and it’s undergoing the transformation brought on by automation.
+In a recent session at the Gartner 2021 Application Innovation & Business Solutions Summit, Magnus Revang, a VP analyst at Gartner, discussed how to build a toolkit of technologies to succeed with automation.

 There are three important considerations for any automation project:

-One of the automation tools that contact centers will surely use is conversational AI.
-Using conversational AI, contact centers can quickly resolve Tier-1 issues, eliminate hold times, and free human agents to focus on more complex issues.
+With conversational AI-powered automation, contact centers can quickly resolve tier 1 issues, eliminate hold times, and free human agents to focus on more complex issues.

-Here’s what contact centers need to know about building their toolkit and what to consider when incorporating conversational AI into that kit.
+Here’s what contact centers need to know about deploying their automation solution.

 What should you automate?